How do Statistical Tests Work?

 So we have seen three factors that affect our intuitive ability to judge the difference between two means.
 A statistical test (the t-test) uses exactly the same factors, but in a rigorous, mathematical way, so that instead of saying (somewhat fuzzily) that we are more or less confident, we can put a number to our confidence, in the form of a probability that we will make an error if we decide the two means are different.
 (See also Types of Error.)

-The box at right shows the formula for calculatingphilos5 t, the test statistic generated by a t-test (for details look here).
+The box at right shows the formula for calculating t, the test statistic generated by a t-test (for details look here).
 As t gets larger, the p-value (probability of mistakenly deciding two means are different) gets smaller.
 The difference between the two means is in the numerator, so as the difference gets larger, t will get larger.
 That means we have a smaller probability of making an error by concluding the means are different — we have more confidence they really are different.
 Increasing variance (s2) will make t smaller.
 As variance increases, we grow less confident the means are different.
 And increasing sample size makes t larger, increasing our confidence that the difference is real.

 One final point.
 The graphs above do not summarize the data, they simply display all of the points.
 The graph below summarizes the data, in a way designed to illustrate the important trends being examined (differences in means).
 Notice how much easier it is to see the trends in the summary graph.
 In a paper you will always want to use graphs like the one below, which summarize the trends and make it easier for your reader to see them.